LaurentRDC/personal-website/posts/existential.md

 In this post, we've seen how to create heterogenous lists in Haskell.
 However, contrary to dynamic languages, we can only do so *provided we are explicit* about our intent.
 That means we get the safety of strong, static types with some added flexibility if we so choose.

 If you're interested in type-level programming, including but not limited to the content of this present post, I strongly recommend Rebecca Skinner's [An Introduction to Type Level Programming](https://rebeccaskinner.net/posts/2021-08-25-introduction-to-type-level-programming.html)

+*Thanks to [Brandon Chinn](https://brandonchinn178.github.io/blog/) for some explanation on how to simplify existential types*.